 The transplant team will determine at an individual's time of death whether donation is possible.

-There are very few conditions that would prevent a person from becoming a donor—such as HIV infection, active cancer, or a systemic infection.
 You should still consider registering.
 Even with an illness, you may be able to donate your organs or tissues.

 I'm too old to be a donor.